allegro/blog/_posts/2021-11-08-oauth-rate-limiting.md

 ```

 If the query returns 0 elements updated we know there was a collision and there was a concurrent save which changed the state.
 If this happens we need to:
-1. Update state from database to local instance.
+1. Update state from database to local instance,
-2. Apply inflight recorded changes (the ones not yet persisted to the database).
+2. Apply inflight recorded changes (the ones not yet persisted to the database),
-3. Save the state.
+3. Save the state,
-4. If the query returns 1 element updated, the save was successful without any collisions.
+4. If the query returns 1 element updated, the save was successful without any collisions,

 #### Saving in batches

 As we already mentioned, a single instance of the OAuth server handles many clients.
 So it has to synchronize the state for each of them.
 Doing the above save
 operation for each client individually would cause a massive number of queries and would quickly saturate our resources.
 That’s why we use [Mongo bulk operations](https://docs.mongodb.com/manual/core/bulk-write-operations/#bulk-write-operations).
-It allows defining many
+They allow defining many
 operations in a single query.

 ## Going into production